 – Hold sites accountable to AmeriCorps expectations

-During recruitment periods, there are opportunities to attend open houses at the school sites.
-In the meantime, these videos show what the PreK and K-3 Reading Corps and MEC Math Corps programs look like in action:
+During recruitment periods, there are opportunities to attend open houses at the school sites and/or participate in a virtual panel discussion with current members to learn more about MEC’s Reading and Math Corps service opportunities.
+In the meantime, these videos show what the Early Learning Corps and K-3 Reading Corps and MEC Math Corps programs look like in action:

 Direct service is provided daily at the school site.
 There are regional and state-wide opportunities throughout the service year to interact with MEC AmeriCorps members serving at other schools as well as AmeriCorps members serving in other AmeriCorps programs.
 For example, the annual Member Celebration brings hundreds of service members to Lansing from all over Michigan.